Overview

 Day 12

-PLEASE NOTE: A delayed return to Whitehorse of one or more days is possible due to weather or other unforeseen circumstances.
-We suggest having flexibility in your post-trip plans or obligations.
+Please be aware that a delayed return to Whitehorse of one or more days is possible due to weather or other unforeseen circumstances.
 OARS will notify your hotel if our return is delayed, but we’re not able to change or cancel flights on your behalf.
+We highly recommend having flexibility in your post-trip plans or obligations.

 Day 13